-By cutting a few of the bigger branches right back to the trunk you will allow more light through and prevent vigorous regrowth, which is also important to preserve space in small gardens.
+By cutting a few of the bigger branches right back to the trunk, you will allow more light through and prevent vigorous regrowth, which is also important to preserve space in small gardens.

-3. Create boundaries with hedges
+17. Create tall boundaries with hedges

 A good place to start is with your boundaries.
-Some gardens are defined by low walls or ‘see-through’ fences that offer very little cover.
-The ideal solution is to establish a hedge, using fast-growing species.
+Some backyards are defined by low walls or ‘see-through’ fences that offer very little cover.
+The ideal solution is to establish the best privacy hedges, using fast-growing species.

-4. Build a sheltered structure on an exterior wall
+18. Build a sheltered structure on an exterior wall

-‘Every garden has those places you automatically drift to, as well as natural areas of shade, light and privacy,’ explains award-winning landscape and garden designer, Sarah Eberle.
+‘Every garden has those places you automatically drift to, as well as natural areas of shade, light and privacy,’ explains award-winning landscape and garden designer Sarah Eberle.

 ‘Climbing plants for pergolas and walkways might seem like a romantic option that also offers an element of privacy, but the truth is that many quickly grow out of control, damaging supporting structures, so it’s important to choose non-vigorous species.
 Pillar roses work well and so does clematis, but this needs to be paired with something evergreen, such as Akebia quinata.’

-5. Go underground
+19. Go underground

-Lowering a terrace by just 18-20in makes it easier to create a sense of privacy with garden screening ideas, such as planting or awnings; if you want to go lower, ask a landscape architect to check the water table level and advise on drainage.
+Lowering a terrace by just 18 to 20in (46 to 51cm) makes it easier to create a sense of privacy with garden screening ideas, such as planting or awnings; if you want to go lower, ask a landscape architect to check the water table level and advise on drainage.

-6. Enforce border controls
+20. Enforce border controls

 Lining paths or patios with perennials, grasses and bamboos is a good way to hide seating areas from view.

 Plants that die down in winter offer privacy during summer when you are relaxing outside, but will not block out light during the rest of the year.

-7. Opt for a cover up
+21. Opt for a cover up

 The frame can be adorned with climbers, to enhance the enclosed feel.
-Check that they will grow tall enough to cover the structure and fix wires to the uprights for the stems to cling to.
+Check that they will grow tall enough to cover the structure, and fix wires to the uprights for the stems to cling to.

-8. Build a summerhouse or pavilion
+22. Build a summerhouse or pavilion

-9. Install a water feature
+23. Install a water feature for noise screening

 Water spouts and fountains help to drown out the sound of traffic and noisy neighbors, and ensure your conversations are not easily overheard.

 The most effective water features produce just the right level of sound – soothing rather than irritating – and form an integral part of the garden design.

-10. Step into the woods
+24. Step into the woods

 Trees offer unlimited scope for providing privacy.
 A small copse planted at the end of a garden will form a quiet refuge.
 In a large, open space, use ornamental trees to screen off a sheltered area with a dramatic view – and edge it with hedges or low walls.